yasomaru/go-sdk/CONTRIBUTING.md

   company’s AI commercial strategy, sales, marketing, pricing, or other competitively or strategically sensitive business planning.
-- **Agenda Preparation.** A written agenda should be circulated before each Committee meeting.
+- **Agenda Preparation.** A written agenda should be circulated before each Working Group meeting.
 Agenda items should focus on the SDK’s technical development, maintenance, or documentation.
 Where appropriate, counsel should review the agenda prior to circulation to ensure compliance with the Policy.
 - **Policy Reminder at Start.** Meetings should begin with a brief antitrust